tomblanchard312/EntraGraphUserComputerManagement/README.md

 3. Modify the methods in the `MyGraphService` class to suit your specific requirements.
 4. Configure the Azure Blob Storage connection string and other settings in the project.

+Ensure that you have the required NuGet packages installed, including `Microsoft.PowerPlatform.Dataverse.Client` and others mentioned in the project.

 ## Important Notes

 - The provided methods are placeholders and require customization to fit your application's logic and requirements.